-BS-CSE and BS-CIS majors are required to take CSE 2501 and the capstone design course.
+BS-CSE and BS-CIS majors are required to take either CSE 2501 or Phil 1338; and the capstone design course.
 These courses require students to make oral presentations to help develop and apply their oral communication skills.
-The rubric below is used by both the instructor and others in the audience including, especially, student peers to evaluate the oral presentation.
+The rubric below is used by the instructor (and possibly others in the audience including student peers) to evaluate the oral presentation.

 The presentation is evaluated along four dimensions, these having to do respectively with the organization of the presentation, the mechanics (mainly quality of slides), effectiveness of delivery, and how well the speaker relates to the audience.
 Each of these dimensions is assigned a score of 1 through 4, these values representing increasing degrees of achievement in the particular dimension, as described in the table below in the rows corresponding to the various dimensions.
 The last column are the actual scores assigned to this particular student's presentation along the four dimensions.
 The overall total score is assigned by simply adding together the scores corresponding to the four dimensions.